 - How to test my Pixel code?

-- How to choose the identification mode of my products in the feed?
+- How to choose the construction mode of product IDs in the feed?

 - Should I include anchors in my product URLs?